Everything You Need to Know About Tomatoes

 Tomatoes that are brightly hued, plump and without bruises or blemishes are best.
 They should be firm, but not rock hard and have a nice, earthy tomato-y smell.
 They should be heavy for their size, as ripe tomatoes will have more water content.

 Store them at room temperature in an open basket if they’re ready to eat for up to a week, but if you want them to ripen faster, place them in a paper bag with an apple or an onion.

-Avoid storing ripe tomatoes in a plastic bag or in the fridge, as the cold causes them to turn mealy and they lose their delicious tomato flavor.
-With tomatoes in abundance, many people buy crates of tomatoes to preserve them and enjoy in the off season.
-Check out this site for safe canning techniques to make sure your preserved tomatoes are safe and delicious.
+Avoid storing ripe tomatoes in a plastic bag or in the fridge, as the cold causes them to turn mealy and they lose their delicious tomato flavour.
+They are best enjoyed when served at room temperature.